Zaczero/SharpLoader/README.md

 ## How to configure SharpLoader?
 All SharpLoader's configuration is stored in SharpLoader.ini file.
+You can generate this file by running SharpLoader in cmd mode.

 #### References
 All references that your application use (dlls).